 - It goes down when you adjust the balance at the end of the payment period.
 Only if this is reflected on your invoice.

 What is a cash withdrawal?

 When the app lets you know you can, you’ll be able to take advanced payment from your cash balance.
 Normally the app will let you know every day when your collaboration hours are over, but it might not do so.
-This will depend on the amount of clients that have paid for their orders in cash, or the amount of cash you receive.
+This will depend on the amount of clients that have paid for their orders in cash, or, in other words, the amount of cash you received.

 Apart from this daily cash withdrawal, you can also withdraw cash at the end of the payment period.
 The idea behind this is that you don’t carry a lot of cash on you, for your safety.
 You’ll see the cash withdrawal made at the end of the payment period reflected on your invoice.